ClaudioESSilva/claudioessilva.github.io/content/post/2020-05-28-replicate-permissions-to-new-login-user-with-dbatools.md

 The `Invoke-DbaQuery` is our command to run queries.
 Yet, it isn't dealing "correctly" with scripts with multiple statements divided by GO.

-#### Here is two different workarounds to run scripts with multiple statements divided by GO batch separator:
+#### Here is two different workarounds to run scripts with multiple statements divided by GO batch separator

 Workaround #1 - Remove the 'GO's from script